KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 <b>8.
 Make client application

 <b>9.
 System Test</b>

+# Done
+1. Gather the train set
+2. Test demo model on Raspberry Pi 3 B+(Too slow..., so I decided to change the overall structure that was udated in repository)
+3. Make train dataset(total 1815, will be splited into train and test)
+4. Make demo server and client(success connecting python server and android client using TCP socket.)

 # Useful Links
 - The mothod to transplant deep learning model on Raspberry pi 3